• Skip to primary navigation

 These paleo red velvet cupcakes are the perfect way to sneak in some veggies with dessert.
 Beets boast SO many nutrients and this is a great way to squeeze them into your diet.

-top view of decorated red velvet cupcakes
+Top view of decorated paleo red velvet cupcakes.

 Ingredients